All Episodes

 Why did she hire a lawyer in August if she never intended to do what she's doing?

-Now, she just happened to hire an attorney, Miss Katz, who is a staunch liberal activist, and that spoke out often against Paula Jones when she made the accusation.
+Now, she just happened to hire an attorney, Ms. Katz, who is a staunch liberal activist and that spoke out often against Paula Jones.

 Paula Jones eventually won a settled lawsuit.